Healthy Living Ambassadors Program

 Teens can earn up to 40 hours of Community Service hours, network with professionals in various fields, and can have a great program to add to any resume or college application!

-Learn about what the Healthy Living Ambassadors are doing in the Spring, Summer and Fall Programs
+Click the Link above to learn about what the Healthy Living Ambassadors are doing in the Fall and Spring Programs

 A Healthy Living Ambassador...